SWIC-Web-Dev/thanksgiving/README.md

 ### Development Process (4 points)

-- If you used AI tools (like Copilot or ChatGPT):
+- If you used CoPilot or Claude:
   - What prompts did you use?
   - How did you refine these prompts based on the responses?
   - How did you verify the AI suggestions were correct?